Codycody31/squad-aegis/README.md

 The Log Watcher component monitors Squad server logs in real-time.
 To set it up:

-1. Create a new docker-compose file for the log watcher:
+1. Create a new directory and download the log watcher docker-compose file:

 ```bash
 mkdir squad-aegis-log-watcher && cd squad-aegis-log-watcher